mathkimchi/singularity/DEVLOG.md

 should be set up to only fix things I manually enable, but I realized it's because I told it to ignore every clippy lint other than the ones I manually enable, but unused_qualifications is not a clippy lint.

+The auto fix left some weird imports so I just ran autofix again which fixed those (leadingt 31 warnings), and now I am also going through the remaining ones that are left over (I think there were two ways to fix them so autofix didn't do anything).
+(Or actually, maybe it's because it's the example.)

+Now I just have 15 diagnostics.